Eetami/marvelcdb-cli/README.md

 ## Caching

 mcdbcli caches the loaded cards to your home directory under `~/.mcdb/cards`.
-To remove the cached cards run the following command
+To remove the cached cards run the following command:

 ```sh
 rm -rf ~/.mcdb